declankieran-nhsd/lft-demo/README.md

 Two [transaction Bundles](https://www.hl7.org/fhir/http.html#transaction) have been created for the examples for the [Liver Function examples](https://simplifier.net/guide/pathology-fhir-implementation-guide/Home/Examples/Examples-Index) in the pathlogy IG.
 These transactions examples are using [PUTs](https://hl7.org/fhir/http.html#update) in the request, so it would be possible to modify and reload in an idempotent fashion.

+## Use a custom operation - implemented in a python script

+This is to verify that the required resources can be queried and constructed into a Bundle.

-## Query for the resource associated with the LFT tests
+### Query for the resource associated with the LFT tests

 The following query will return all the resources required to create a report for this particular request using the primary DiagnosticReport business identifier.